 *Brief biographical sketches of project personnel can be found at the bottom of this page.

-- Determine which reptile species can be reliably monitored using volunteer-based surveys,
+- Determine which reptile species can be reliably monitored using rapid-inventory, visual encounter surveys.

-- Provide current estimates of species distributions and insight into which climate and/or habitat factors may drive changes in reptile distributions in the Great Plains, and...
+- Provide current estimates of species occurrence, and insight into which climate and/or habitat factors may drive changes in reptile distributions in the Great Plains, and...

-- Make recommendations to land and wildlife management agencies on the best volunteer-based standards for continued monitoring of these important species, enabling proactive future conservation efforts.
+- Make recommendations to land and wildlife management agencies on the best survey standards for continued monitoring of these important species, enabling proactive future conservation efforts.